The better granddaughter

 The latter is necessary for video recordings with an external microphone, but the PEN EPL5 for emergencies, if you forget the microphone shoe times, also has a built-in stereo microphone - a clear advantage compared to its predecessor.

-The fact that the camera makes better pictures, goes without saying in the scope of performance actually by itself.
-I was thrilled by the speed with which pictures are possible - that was the major drawback of the previous model.
+It goes without saying that the camera takes better pictures with the scope of services.
+I was impressed by the speed with which pictures are possible here - that was the major shortcoming of the previous model.

 Also the quality of the pictures is inspiring, before all in the automatic mode, even in the dark.
 For reworking lazy like me, there are also various filters available, from which the contrast-strong dramatic filter provides excellent services.